adrian-luong/qualita-flutter/README.md

 ## Contributing

 Contributions are always welcome!
-See `contributing.md` for ways to get started.
+Once it is finished, see `contributing.md` for ways to get started.
 Please adhere to this project's `code of conduct`.